 In general, nearly half of the State's general revenue appropriations are for education.
 All tax supported schools, from kindergarten through postsecondary, constitute a single, unified system of public education under the State Board of Education.
-Each of Florida's 67 counties comprises a single school district operating under an elected district school board.
-In addition, there are 48 area vocational-technical centers administered by the local school boards.
-The State's 28 Florida College System institutions and twelve State universities are operated by local boards of trustees, under the oversight of the State Board of Education.
+Each of Florida's 67 counties comprises a single school district operating under an elected school board.
+Additionally, there are 48 area vocational-technical centers administered by local school boards.
+The State's 28 Florida College System institutions and twelve State universities are operated by boards of trustees under the oversight of the State Board of Education.